Ingredient-Led Brief, Made in France, Product Reviews

-Curiosity Killed the Cochineal Insect
+Curiosity Killed the Cochineal Insect?

 After posting about lip products favored by the British royal family, curiosity got the better of me.
 What is it about the Clarins Lip Perfector that would appeal to the future queen of England?
 Is it possible that her Wimbledon appearance with it was a subtle favor arranged by a stylist, or is it genuinely worth wearing?
 I decided to see for myself — as any good independent editor might.

 But the ingredients list on the official website gave me pause: it ‘may contain carmine‘, the red pigment made from crushed female cochineal insects.
 Still, I assumed (perhaps too optimistically) that the Candy Shimmer shade might be an exception.
-I’m still waiting on confirmation from Clarins, hence the title: Curiosity Killed the Cochineal Insect.
+I’m waiting on confirmation from Clarins, hence the title: Curiosity Killed the Cochineal Insect.
 Clarins customer service promptly responded and informed me that my inquiry has been forwarded to their Regulatory Department, and that they will get back to me as soon as possible.

 As of June 28, 2025, Clarins customer care has confirmed that the Natural Lip Perfector in Candy Shimmer does not contain carmine.
 This is a welcome clarification for those seeking color cosmetics free of animal-derived pigments.